 No. 3 Villanova rolls to 9th straight, handles Seton Hall

+“I didn’t think of this one as not being one of the close ones because I know how good they are and I know they can always make a run at us,” Wright said.
+“So the history of this rivalry is such that you just you never, ever feel comfortable, you know?
+And I definitely felt that way tonight.”

-Jermaine Samuels added 17 points and Justin Moore had 16 for Jay Wright’s team.
-Collin Gillespie had 11 points and a career-high 11 assists.
+Jermaine Samuels added 17 points and Justin Moore had 16, while Collin Gillespie had 11 points and a career-high 11 assists.

 The Wildcats (11-1, 6-0 Big East) built a double-digit lead midway through the first half and were really never threatened in handing Seton Hall (9-8, 6-5) its third straight loss to a ranked opponent.

-The Pirates’ last two losses were close.
+The Pirates’ previous two losses overall were close.
 They endured a crushing last-second setback to Villanova on Jan.
-19 and then lost a four-point decision to No. 17 Creighton on Wednesday in a game the Hall blew a 16-point second-half lead.
+19. It was followed by a four-point loss to No. 17 Creighton on Wednesday in a game the Hall blew a 16-point second-half lead.

 This one was decided in the opening 13 minutes.
 With the game tied at 9, the Wildcats went on a 16-3 burst that featured five points apiece by Robinson-Earl and Moore.